-- We advise you to exercise a high degree of caution in the Kyrgyz Republic because of the potential for civil unrest, risk of terrorism and high levels of crime.
+- We advise you to exercise a high degree of caution in the Kyrgyz Republic because of the potential for civil unrest, the threat of terrorism and high levels of crime.

 - Pay close attention to your security at all times and monitor the media for information about possible new safety or security risks.